DungeonLandsPM/Mobs/README.md

-# Mobs - DungeonLands
+# Mobs - DungeonLands 🌟

-A very minimalistic and simple Mob plugin for PocketMine!
+Mobs is a minimalist and straightforward Mob plugin designed for PocketMine!

-NO COMMANDS, NO PERMISSIONS - recommended for farmworlds
+🚫 NO COMMANDS, NO PERMISSIONS - perfect for farmworlds 🚜

-## How to spawn Mobs?
+## How to Spawn Mobs?

-Create a world called overworld, nether or the_end and it will spawn the right mobs!
+Simply create a world named "overworld," "nether," or "the_end," and it will automatically spawn the appropriate mobs!

-## TODO
+## Plugin Objectives 🎯

-Movement -> Currently I could not find a way for smooth movement
+Mobs aims to provide stability while conserving server resources.
+Our goal is to foster a robust player-driven economy by offering lightweight mob spawning support.

+❌ This plugin will never focus on Mob AI!